2014 Moscow Metro derailment: Victims

-There were 24 killed in the accident (22 initially, 2 in hospitals), and about 118 were hospitalized.
-Seventeen of the victims were Russian citizens, and the remaining victims included 2 citizens of Tajikistan, 2 citizens of China, and one person each from Ukraine, Moldova and Kyrgyzstan.
+There were 24 killed in the accident (22 initially, two in hospital), and about 118 were hospitalized.
+Seventeen of the victims were Russian citizens, and the remaining victims included two citizens of Tajikistan, 2 citizens of China, and one person each from Ukraine, Moldova and Kyrgyzstan.
 About 42 people remained in "serious condition".
-Another 200 people were evacuated from the Metro; those with injuries were attended outside the station.
+Another 200 people were evacuated from the Metro; those with injuries were attended to outside the station.
 Initial reports stated that an additional 20 passengers remained underground, trapped in one of the cars.
 The train operator, a 29-year-old man, survived the crash, but was badly injured and had to undergo cranial surgery.

-An accident witness reported to a news agency:
+A witness reported to a news agency:

 A spokesperson for the transport commission indicated that all passengers were "evacuated from the affected stations by midday".
 Terrorist threat was suspected, but quickly dismissed in this case.
 In the early morning of 17 July, personnel finished clearing away the debris and reported another casualty.
 In total, 17 corpses were removed from the debris, with the remainder of the victims succumbing to critical injuries within 24 hours of rescue.
-The tunnel was reportedly ready for repairs and night time maintenance as of 1:00 am local time on 18 July and restored to full functionality around 6:00 am.
+The tunnel was reportedly ready for repairs and night time maintenance as of 1:00 a.m. local time on 18 July and restored to full functionality around 6:00 am.